pronopython/fapel-system/readme.md

 - Press the left mouse button to favor the left image
 - Press the right mouse button to favor the right image

+> :eggplant: :sweat_drops: *Note: If you prefer to click on the images with your left mouse button only, press the "Mouse Mode" button to toggle the mouse behaviour.
+You then of course have to click on the winning image.*

 ![](img/281.gif)